Cale/open-hamclock-backend/README.md

 ## ⚙️ What OHB Does

-- Eliminates dependency on CSI (VOACAP and PskReporter is in work)
+- Implements a self-hosted backend compatible with the HamClock backend interface
 - Rebuilds HamClock dynamic text feeds (solar, geomag, DRAP, PSK, RBN, WSPR, Amateur Satellites, DxNews, Contests, etc) all on your own hardware
-- Generates faithful CSI-style map overlays (MUF-RT, DRAP, Aurora, Wx-mB, etc.) Note: maps may vary due to differences that are unknown and inaccesible to us
+- Generates faithful HamClock-style map overlays (MUF-RT, DRAP, Aurora, Wx-mB, etc.) Note: Maps may vary slightly due to upstream model differences
 - Produces zlib-compressed BMP assets in multiple resolutions using the same specialized, RGB top down approach that is required by HamClock
 - Designed for Raspberry Pi, cloud, or on-prem deployment
 - Fully open source and community maintained